Ray Bourque: Playing style/legacy

-Throughout his career Bourque was known as a superstar, possessing elite defensive instincts.
-Having a knack for reading plays, using precise positioning rather than brute force, and his elite balance made it tough for opponents to knock him off the puck.
-On top of this Bourque’s skating also stood out—not just for speed, but for his unmatched agility and lateral movement.
-This allowed him to seamlessly transition between defending to then leading a rush down the other end.
+Throughout his career Bourque was a prominent player, recognized for his defensive instincts.
+Specializing in reading plays, using positioning rather than physical play, and his balance enabled him to keep possession under physical pressure.
+Bourque's skating ability was characterized by speed, agility and lateral movement.
+This allowed him to transition between defense to leading a counterattack.

 Bourque was also known for his offensive prowess as a puck-moving defenseman.
 He initiated offense with smooth breakout passes and often joined the attack, almost acting as a 4th forward.
 His vision and passing were both key components of his playmaking prowess.
-Besides his play making he is also known as one of the best scoring defenseman in NHL history, scoring 20 or more goals 9 times throughout his career.
+Besides his play making he is also known as one of the best scoring defensemen in NHL history, scoring 20 or more goals 9 times throughout his career.
 In total he scored 10 or more goals in every season until his final year.
 Bourque also excelled on the power play, scoring 173 career goals on the unit, as well as setting a record for defensemen with 60 game-winning goals.
 In 2000, he became the all-time scoring leader among NHL defensemen, when he reached 1,520 points.
 He ended his NHL career with 1,579 points in 1,612 regular-season games and 180 points in 214 playoff games.
+He has the most points for a player with under 500 goals in NHL history.
 This has resulted in him being widely regarded as one of the greatest offensive defensemen in NHL history.

-Bourque also possessed a powerful yet accurate yet accurate wrist shot, which has been described one of the best among all players.
+Bourque also possessed a powerful yet accurate wrist shot, which has been described one of the best among all players.
 He showed how good his shooting ability was during NHL All Star shooting competition winning the event 8 times throughout his career.

-He was one of the most consistent players of his era, being voted among one of the top defenseman throughout his entire career.
-Even as he entered the twilight of his career he adapted his style to continue his effectiveness, his former teammate Patrick Roy once commented on Bourque stating “ He’s like a bear out there,” in comparison to Bourque’s pride and work ethic.
+He was one of the most consistent players of his era, being voted one of the top defenseman throughout his entire career.
+Even as he entered the twilight of his career he adapted his style to continue his effectiveness, his former teammate Patrick Roy once commented on Bourque stating “ He’s like a bear out there,” in comparison to Bourque's pride and work ethic.

 Bourque was also known for his leadership abilities as well as his sportsmanship.
-Once being described as “a symbol of class, hard work, determination, and above all, a leader” who “never put himself ahead of the team.”
+Once being described as “a symbol of class, hard work, determination, and above all, a leader” who "never put himself ahead of the team."

-He is often regarded as not just one of the best defenseman in NHL history, but as the one the all around great players.
+During his 21 seasons with the Boston Bruins Bourque became one of the best player in team history and set many records becoming their all-time career leader in games played (1,518), assists (1,111) and points (1,506).
+His 13 First NHL All Star Team selections are the most in NHL history and six Second Team All-Star squads, second in total in league history only behind Gordie Howe and most amongst defencemen.